 The National Conservation Commission

 The National Conservation Commission was an outgrowth of a very successful White House Conference on Conservation.
-The Commission recieved the full backing of President Roosevelt.
-The President was fully committed to the concept of preserving the enviroment.
+The Commission received the full backing of President Roosevelt.
+The President was fully committed to the concept of preserving the environment.

-President Roosevelt was avid conservationist, he believed strongly that the nations resources needed to be preserved for future generations.
+President Roosevelt was an avid conservationist, and he believed firmly that the resources of the nation needed to be preserved for future generations.
 He created by executive order the countries first wildlife preserves.
-Roosevelt persuaded Congress to create an Inland Waterways Commission.
+Roosevelt persuaded Congress to establish an Inland Waterways Commission.
 On May 13-15, 1908 Roosevelt hosted the nations governors at the White House Conference on Conservation.
-The purpose of the conferrence was to discuss the national responsibility to engage in conservation.
+The purpose of the conference was to discuss the national responsibility to engage in conservation.

 Roosevelt’s address was entitled “Conservation as a National Duty” In the speech Roosevelt said:

 This Conference on the conservation of natural resources is in effect a meeting of the representatives of all the people of the United States called to consider the weightiest problem now before the Nation; and the occasion for the meeting lies in the fact that the natural resources of our country are in danger of exhaustion if we permit the old wasteful methods of exploiting them longer to continue.